Waste sorting

 Magnetic head pulleys are especially well suited to separating large to very small ferrous metal components.
 As with the magnetic drum, the waste flows along a conveyor belt.
 Here though, the head pulley is magnetic and separates the valuable metals from the rest of the waste flow.
 As the metals travel over the magnetic head pulley, it also separates small and low-magnetic components that would not be attracted by a magnetic drum.

 It is also possible to combine magnetic drums and magnetic head pulleys in a single system to maximise your ferrous metal yield.
-The exhibitors at RecyclingAKTIV will be happy to advise you on the right combination of metal separators.
+The exhibitors at the theme area RecyclingAKTIV will be happy to advise you on the right combination of metal separators.

 Eddy current separators for non-ferrous metals